Mixed-Reality-Explorations/AGO-Dorje/README.md

 ## latest-holotoolkit attempt
+KeywordREcognizerDemo
 - Recreate below but with latest version of Unity (2018.3.7f1) and Holotoolkit ()
 - Built ok.
-Next steps: finish adding to git and test on hololens.
 I'm using .net backend but it'll "be deprecated soon" so shoudl try to switch il2cpp if this works.
+- works fine.
+Warrior is enormous.
+Char just teleports to new area.
+Feels like you're barking commands.

+DictationTest
+- example from holotoolkit.
+Tap the ball to record, it shows what you've spoken.
+- Works pretty well!

+DictationDemo
+- Example I built following this tutorial: https://codeholo.com/2018/03/17/dictationexamplehololens/
+- Doesn't work at all...don't care.

+EffectTest
+- doesn't work at all.
+I'm probably not looking at the leaves...or maybe I'm not 'launching' the prefab correctly...idk what's going on.

 ## First attempt
 First-attempt has code from here: https://codeholo.com/2017/12/03/how-to-use-voice-input-in-hololens/